-UK football sex abuse: Hundreds come forward to police
+UK football sex abuse: Hundreds come forward

 Another former Newcastle player, Derek Bell, also claims he was abused by Ormond, during his spell at the club.

-Fifteen police forces across England, Scotland and Wales are investigating allegations of historical child sex abuse within the football community.
+Sixteen police forces across England, Scotland and Wales are investigating allegations of historical child sex abuse within the football community.

 On Tuesday, Chelsea said it had started an investigation into allegations concerning an individual who worked at the club during the 1970s but is now deceased.